brickbots/PiFinder/docs/source/v25_upgrade.rst

 Grab the lens holder and look through it to make sure it's clear of any obstructions.

 Place the lens holder on the table with the large side up oriented as in the photo below.
-The two screw tabs on the lens holder must stick out the opposite sides from the white and grey cable connector on the PCB.
+The two screw tabs on the lens holder must stick out the opposite sides from the cream-white and dark-grey cable connector on the PCB.
 You'll be removing the two screws (yours might be black) near the center of the green PCB and lifting it gently to the new lens holder.